pryv/dev-site/source/faq-api.md

 This can be done by using the auth request through a consent step or by generating a token directly through an API call using a token obtained previously.

-### Is it possible for a user to delegate the access to his data (or part of it) to another user for a limited amount of time ?
+### How does an access delegation work ?

-Let’s imagine that your app users won’t be connecting on your app for a while.
-You cannot afford to wait until they finally reconnect to authorize apps and grant access to their data.
+It can happen that you would need an access delegation from your app users if they cannot connect on the app to authorize apps and grant access to their data for some period of time.

+You can send an auth request to your users at their first login to grant your app access to all or specific streams (see [here](https://api.pryv.com/reference-full/#authorizing-your-app) for more information on the auth request).

-It is possible to "delegate" the access by using an "app" token which will act as an “authorization account” and accept access requests on behalf of the user.
-An “app” token can generate sub-tokens of a “shared” type and therefore share access to data that was in the scope of the “app” token.
+This works as a delegation of access, and the “app” token will be able to generate sub-tokens of a “shared” type and therefore share access to data that was in the access scope of the “app” token.

+However, an “app” token does not give the same rights as a “personal” token.
+A "personal" access allows in addition to manage account settings and other accesses, and to access the entirety of the user's data.
+A “personal” access can only be obtained by the user authenticating directly with his personal credentials within the app.

 ### What level of permissions do I need to create/delete/modify streams in a user’s account ?

-The access level “manage” (see more details [here](https://api.pryv.com/reference/#access)) on a stream gives you the permission to manipulate (create, modify, delete) all the substreams of this stream.
+The access level “manage” on a stream gives you the permission to manipulate (create, modify, delete) all the substreams of this stream (see more details on the **Access** structure [here](https://api.pryv.com/reference/#access)).
 It is possible to request an access on all streams (`*`) at once with the following :
 ```json
 {